Amending Transactions

 2. In the grid, find the Invoice.

 3. Go to Actions > Auto Debit or Auto Credit depending on the transaction type selected.
+Alternatively click on the Reference to open the transaction and click Auto Credit or Auto Debit.

 In the Invoices grid the Debit/Credit Note will appear with the same reference as the invoice but prefixed with ‘Debit’ / ‘Credit.’